Kureadesu/DNS-Fare-Change-Calculator/README.md

 ## How to Install

 ### Option 1: Via Android Studio (for Developers)
-1. Clone or download this repository.
+1. Clone or download the master branch.
 2. Open **Android Studio**.
 3. Select **Open an existing Android Studio project** and navigate to the project directory.
 4. Wait for Gradle to sync.